Mikej87/Tioman-Island/README.md

     ### To clone the project

  - Log in to GitHub.
  - Navigate to the main page of the repository.
  - Copy the url for the repository.
   - Open you local IDE.
  - Change the current working directory to the location where you want the cloned directory.
  - Type git clone, and then paste the URL you copied earlier.

+   # Credits

+   Feedback, advice and support:

+   Simen Daehlin

+   Code inspiration and learning content:

+   Love running project

+   Visual content:

+   Coolors
+   Contrast Grid

+   Images:

+   Google images